ONSdigital/ZebedeeScript/Readme.md

 collection teams add <team name>
 ```

-## Database commands
+## Database
 Database commands work
-1) declare the root of your file system
+- declare the root of your file system
-2) query the database using filter commands
+- query the database using filter commands
-3) apply an operation
+- apply an operation

 ### Example
 ```python